0x7c13/UnityEditor-DarkMode/README.md

     ![dll-setting](screenshot-dll-setting.png?raw=true)

-    Make sure `Load on startup` is checked which will make the DLL to be loaded on Unity Editor startup.
+  - Make sure `Load on startup` is checked which will make the DLL to be loaded on Unity Editor startup.
+  - Make sure `OS` is set to `Windows` which will make the DLL to be loaded only on Windows OS.
+  - Make sure only `Editor` is checked which will make the DLL to be loaded only in the Unity Editor.

   > **NOTE:** You could also inject the dll using `withdll.exe` from [Detours](https://github.com/microsoft/Detours).
 Instructions are provided in the later sections for the use of `withdll.exe`.
 - Restart Unity Editor and you are done!
 - Now enjoy the immersive dark mode in Unity Editor!